rovanleeuwen/swift-informant/README.md

     # This lets you track metrics for specific accounts independently.
     # prefix_accounts = AUTH_something,

 The commented out values are the defaults.
 This module does not require any additional statsd client modules.

-**To utilize combined_events you'll need to run a statsd server that supports mulitple events per packet such as [statsdpy](https://github.com/pandemicsyn/statsdpyd)**

 # Building packages